-Let R, Fig. 14, be the radiant point, AA' the opaque body, and F'T' either a white screen upon which the shadow of this body falls or the focal plane of a magnifying-glass with which the fringes are observed.
+Let R, Fig. 14, be the radiant point, AA' the opaque body, and FT' either a white screen upon which the shadow of this body falls or the focal plane of a magnifying-glass with which the

+When the fringes extend outside, all their exterior portions resulting from the meeting of rays regularly reflected by one of the mirrors and rays inflected near the edge of the other should have different directions.
+If one observes this phenomenon carefully, he will see that the form and position of the fringes are in each case in accord with the theory of interference. fringes are observed.
 RT and RT' are rays tangent at the edge of the opaque body, T and T' being the limits of the geometrical shadow.
 Let us indicate by a the distance RB from the luminous point to the opaque body, by b the distance BC of the body from the white screen, and by c its diameter, AA', which we shall consider very small compared with the distances a and b.
 This assumption is made in order that we may measure the size of the fringes either in a plane perpendicular to RT or perpendicular to the line RC, which passes through the middle of the shadow.